lucastavares06/sysaccess/README.md

 git clone https://github.com/lucastavares06/sysaccess
 ```

-Include the headers in your project and link against the compiled `.dll`.
-The API is written in C and compatible with C++ and `ctypes` in Python.
+To use the library, include the headers in your project and link against `libsysaccess.dll`.
+The C-style API is compatible with any language that supports dynamic linking.

 ---